 Of course, I’m joking.

-It would be ridiculous for me to compare my 8-year-old daughter to an Olympian and come to the conclusion that Violet should quit gymnastics because she’s not as good as them yet.
+It would be ridiculous for me to compare my young daughter to an Olympian and come to the conclusion that Violet should quit gymnastics because she’s not as good as them yet.
 Nobody performs at an Olympic level when they are just learning the sport.
 It takes many years of practice, and countless missteps, falls, injuries, and failures along the way…

 We all know this is true not just for gymnastics, but for just about everything in life.
 However, when we assess the performance of new marketing campaigns we tend to forget this simple fact of life and we end up throwing in the towel too quickly.
 In other words, if you don’t see instant results, then you declare the tactic does not work for your business.

-One tactic in particular, email marketing, falls victim to this unfair analysis at the detriment of many small businesses.
+One tactic, in particular — email marketing — falls victim to this unfair analysis at the detriment of many small businesses.

 Read on to learn why…